eclipse-glsp/glsp-website-source/content/documentation/modelLoading/content.md

 Typically this is the first action that the GLSP client sends after initializing the diagram widget.

 With the [RequestModelAction](https://github.com/eclipse-glsp/glsp/blob/master/PROTOCOL.md#241-requestmodelaction), the client can provide a set of custom arguments (client options).
-At the bare minimum these client options have to provide the required information so that the _GLSP server_ can identify and load the correct model source.
+At the bare minimum these client options have to provide the required information so that the _GLSP server_ can identify and load the correct source model.
-In most cases this will be, for instance, a URI of the model to be loaded.
+In most cases this information will be a URI of the model to be loaded.

 To handle such a request model action, the _GLSP server_ will perform the following steps:

-1. Invoke the configured `ModelSourceLoader` to load the model from an arbitrary model source into the model state.
+1. Invoke the configured `SourceModelStorage` to load the source model from an arbitrary resource into the model state.
 2. Invoke the configured `GModelFactory` to transform the model state into the graphical model (GModel; see [GModelFactory]({{< ref "modelGeneration" >}})) that describes the diagram to be rendered.
 3. Invoke the model submission to send the graphical model to the client.

-In this section, we’ll look at step 1, in which the configured `ModelSourceLoader` implementation is invoked to load the source model from the arbitrary model source into the model state.
+In this section, we’ll look at step 1, in which the configured `SourceModelStorage` implementation is invoked to load the source model from an arbitrary resource into the model state.

 The `ModelState` is the central stateful object within a client session that represents the information about the current state of the original source model.
 All other services and handlers may access the model state to obtain the required information about the model in order to perform their respective tasks.